 Your Australian Resume Should Not Look Like It Belongs In The 1990s.

-The traditional resume design harks back to an era when the abundance of text on a page was considered to be a feature, not a flaw.
+The traditional resume design refers to an era when the abundance of text on a page was considered a feature, not a flaw.

 In the 1990s, people weren’t drowning in information as they are now.
 Consequently, they had the patience for cumbersome, intimidating, overloaded-with-text resumes.